davidrbourke/DVA-C02/EC2.md

 - Purpose: Instances run on hardware dedicated to you
 - Details:
   - May share hardware with other instances in same account
-  - No control over instance placement (can move after stopping and starting)
+  - No control over instance placement (can move after stopping and starting), the new instance could start up on a new host/server, but that server is still dedicated to just your account.
 - Reservation period:
   - On-Demand - pay per-second
   - Spot instances - pay per-hour - same pricing as standard spot instances.